ZPTXDev/Quaver/CONTRIBUTING.md

 If you're able to run Quaver through `bun run start` or `pnpm start`, then your environment is set up correctly!

+> [!TIP]
+> To make development with locales easier, run `bun run generate-locale-types` or `pnpm run generate-locale-types` to generate TypeScript types for locales.
+> This enables auto-completion and type checking when working with locales.
+> Additionally, hovering over locale keys will show you the corresponding locale string.

 ## ESLint
 This project uses ESLint.